Home > Duplicate File Deletion Basics > Your Startup Disk is Full? 9 Tips to Free up Space on Mac Startup Disk

 5. Click Delete to delete all selected files.

 Tip 3.
-Delete the downloaded media files
+Delete downloaded media files

 macOS 10.15 Catalina or later comes with four apps: Apple Music, Apple TV, Apple Podcasts and Apple Books.
 Each allows users to view content online and download content to Mac.